rob-myers/rob-myers.github.io/docs/plan.md

 - ✅ `bot [name]` and `click 2 | bot`
 - ✅ `light` and `click 2 | light`

-- Can paint triggers via colours in a select
+- Can paint triggers via colours
 - Can copy/cut/paste triggers

 - ✅ Can create line meshes